cattabiani/kraph/README.md

 # Description

 Kraph (or Katta-Graph) is a simple project to take notes in a graph structure.
 I started from the need, at a Dungeons and Dragons table, to take notes about various npcs, places, facts, and objects.
 I needed an [evidence board](https://en.wikipedia.org/wiki/Evidence_board) that was easy to use for my less-IT-savy companions.
 Thus, I thought about a program that can run in the browser.
 In order to not incur in privacy problems, I did not want to have a server at all.
 A serverless application in the browser.
-This allows anybody with a connection and a PC to take notes at the table.
-After, investigating various alternatives: javaScript, mobile, Rust, I landed on WebAssembly and JavaScript.
+This allows anybody, with a connection and a PC, to take notes at the table.
+After investigating various alternatives: javaScript, mobile, Rust, I landed on WebAssembly and JavaScript.
 The advantages of this approach:

 - Nothing to install.
 - Cheap: free github pages.